opulencephp/docs/routing.md

 * `patch()`
 * `post()`
 * `put()`

-<h4 id="dependency-resolvers">Dependency Resolvers</h4>
-Before we dive too deep, let's take a moment to talk about dependency resolvers.
-They're useful tools that allow our router to automatically instantiate controllers by scanning their constructors for dependencies.
-Unlike a [dependency injection container](dependency-injection), a resolver's sole purpose it to resolve dependencies.
-Binding implementations (like through [bootstrappers](bootstrappers)) is reserved for containers.
-That being said, it is extremely common for a resolver to use a container to help it resolve dependencies.

-Opulence provides an interface for dependency resolvers (`Opulence\Routing\Dispatchers\IDependencyResolver`).
-It defines one method: `resolve($interface)`.
-Opulence provides a resolver (`Opulence\Framework\Routing\Dispatchers\DependencyResolver`) that uses its container library.
-However, since the resolver interface is so simple to implement, you are free to use the dependency injection container library of your choice to power your resolver.

 <h4 id="using-closures">Using Closures</h4>
 For very simple applications, it's probably easiest to use closures as your routes' controllers: